G-Core/gcorelabscloud-go/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its Mozilla Public License Version 2.0.